Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 gerenme/istockphoto

-When it comes to purchasing produce, buy them whole, not pre-cut.
-You’ll pay more for prepared versions, likely because they require additional labor to cut and package.
+When it comes to purchasing produce, buy it whole, not pre-cut.
+You’ll pay more for prepared versions, likely because they require additional labor to cut, package, and prepare.

 Large Number of Packed Bottled Drinking Water with Blue Caps